hostilefork/CloneLocker/README.md

 In summary I'll say:

-(a) *"Kids, don't try this at home."*
+1. *"Kids, don't try this at home."*

-(b) Do not try and use the DDK to build userspace apps.
+2. Do not try and use the DDK to build userspace apps.

-(c) Buy faster network equipment.
+3. Buy faster network equipment.

-(d) [Join the revolution against software complexity](https://github.com/hostilefork/r3-hf/wiki/StackOverflow-Chat-FAQ).
+4. [Join the revolution against software complexity](https://github.com/hostilefork/r3-hf/wiki/StackOverflow-Chat-FAQ).
 This style of coding has to stop.